sanger/lab-share-lib/examples/README.md

 netstat -an -ptcp | grep LISTEN
 ```

+## Running dependent services

-To be able to run the examples we have provided a docker stack you can start in local with:
+To be able to run the examples we have provided a docker stack with the dependent services you can start in local with:

 ```
 ./examples/dependencies/up.sh
 ```

 After starting, you will be able to access the Rabbitmq admin UI at http://localhost:8080 with credentials user: admin and password: development.
 The required Rabbitmq elements (user, password, queues, exchanges...) are created automatically on startup.
 Also the Redpanda schemas are published automatically in this startup.

+## Running the examples

 After setting up the services, you have to create a python environment for the examples.
 To facilitate setting up all the dependencies, we provide you with a Docker file that you can use to setup the local running environment with these commands: